-Vitamin B6, also known as pyridoxine, is responsible for metabolizing protein and glucose.
+Vitamin B6 (pyridoxine) is responsible for metabolizing protein and glucose.
 It also creates hemoglobin, which is needed for red blood cells.
-This vitamin ensures your parrot’s immune system is healthy.
+This vitamin optimizes your parrot’s immune system.

 Niacin, or vitamin B3, is linked to improved brain function and lower levels of cholesterol.
-However, the level of bioavailability of niacin in corn is not very high.
-That means that it’s not easy to absorb niacin from corn.
+However, the level of bioavailability of niacin in corn isn’t high.
+So, it’s not easy to absorb niacin from corn.

 High In Minerals

 Aside from B vitamins, corn is also high in minerals.
 These include: